aspiringsecurity/Medical-Counselor/README.md

 We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Chainlink automation and XDC blockchain network, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on XDC network.

+# BlockChain Eco-system and Tools

-XDC blockchain network: We are using XDC blockchain network to enable borrowing of XDC funds using collaterals for medical counseling and preventive treatment by patients with weaker economic conditions.
+- XDC blockchain network: We are using XDC blockchain network to enable borrowing of XDC funds using collaterals for medical counseling and preventive treatment by patients with weaker economic conditions.
 Please visit: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/XDC-borrow-funds

-Moralis deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed)
+- Chainlink: We are utilizing Chainlink VRF as follows:

+Medical Counselling Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
+The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the medical consulting bill.

+Parametric Insurance Solution for patients with special needs.
+We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
+Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

-1. Covalent End Point: Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address in different networks.
+- Covalent End Point: Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address in different networks.
 Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Covalent-NFT-Dashboard

 2. Axelar, Polygon, Fantom: Axelar for communication between Polygon blockchain and Fantom destination chain.
 Please visit